- 01. Find a Yoga Class in London

 An annual membership costs £55.

 Birmingham runs a close second to London.
-Although not a major financial hub, it is our country’s second-largest and most populous city.
+Although not a significant financial hub, it is our country's second-largest and most populous city.

 However, in this sense, the enlightenment gained and applied was more of a secular bent: scientific, political, cultural and, of course, economic.